Haru Nemuri: Ideology and themes

 In an interview with Billboard Japan, Nemuri explained, "I try to make sure that the voices of the parties concerned aren't lost in my words.
 I also try to consider each time whether the anger I'm feeling is really something I should be expressing...
 I'm open about the fact that I'm a liberal feminist, so people who defend contrary positions don't approach me very often...They're for me; I write my songs in desperation, in order to survive.
 Things that are done in desperation have energy, so there might be people who are pulled along by it, and I also believe that writing songs and presenting them is a violent act like hitting someone.
 I compose and write lyrics feeling pain, coexisting with the thought that 'people might be better off not knowing things like this.'
 It's almost like I'm experiencing life through pain."

+Since the start of the Gaza war in 2023, Nemuri has repeatedly used her social media platforms and on stage performances to call for a ceasefire, an end to Israeli occupation of Palestine, saying "we oppose Israel's occupation and massacre of Palestine and call for a ceasefire."
+Nemuri expressed that she worried that her pro-Palestine views could impact her international touring opportunities, including fears around U.S. visa issues.
+She released a song titled "Watermelon (demo)" in 2023 expressing her "opposition to Israel's occupation of Palestine."

+During the 2025 Japanese House of Councillors election campaign period, Nemuri released diss track 'IGMF' on Soundcloud, criticizing far-right political party Sanseitō and their Tokyo district candidate Saya for stoking anti-foreigner sentiment.

+Starting in April 2026, Nemuri has held a series of 'Guerilla Afternoon Tea' public picnic events, with the aim of providing a free and open space for dialog about a variety of societal issues.
+The first was held in front of the National Diet Building amongst a protest against the revision of Japan's pacifist constitution clause.